tawi1/DotsTrafficCity/docs/source/pedestrianInit.rst

 How To Create
 """"""""""""""

 #.
-Add all colliders and rigidbodies according to the tutorial `RagdollWizard <https://docs.unity3d.com/2021.1/Documentation/Manual/wizard-RagdollWizard.html>`_ to character.
+Add all the colliders and rigidbodies to character according to the `RagdollWizard <https://docs.unity3d.com/2021.1/Documentation/Manual/wizard-RagdollWizard.html>`_ tutorial.

 	.. image:: /images/pedestrian/RagdollAssignExample.png
 	`RagdollWizard example.`

 #.
-Add `PedestrianRagdoll` component.
+Add the `PedestrianRagdoll` component.

 	.. image:: /images/pedestrian/RagdollComponent.png

 #.
-For remain characters, open `RagdollCloner` tool.
+For the remaining characters, open the `RagdollCloner` tool.

 	.. image:: /images/pedestrian/RagdollClonerPath.png
 	.. image:: /images/pedestrian/RagdollCloner1.png

 #.
-Assign source character first created and target characters remain characters.
+Assign the source character created first and the target remaining characters.

 	.. image:: /images/pedestrian/RagdollCloner2.png

 #.
-Click `Create` button.
+Click the `Create` button.
 #.
-Assign the result to :ref:`PedestrianHybridLegacyFactory <pedestrianHybridLegacy>` or :ref:`PedestrianCrowdSkinFactory <pedestrianCrowdSkinFactory>` according to the chosen :ref:`type of rig <pedestrianSettingsConfig>`.
+Assign the result to :ref:`PedestrianHybridLegacyFactory <pedestrianHybridLegacy>` or :ref:`PedestrianCrowdSkinFactory <pedestrianCrowdSkinFactory>` depending on the :ref:`type of rig <pedestrianSettingsConfig>` you have chosen.

 	.. note::
 		* Implemented by `PedestrianRagdollSystem`.
-		* Currently collides only with default `colliders <https://docs.unity3d.com/ScriptReference/Collider.html>`_
+		* Currently only collides with default `colliders <https://docs.unity3d.com/ScriptReference/Collider.html>`_
 		* Make sure, that the scene contains `default colliders <https://docs.unity3d.com/ScriptReference/Collider.html>`_.
-		* Read more info about :ref:`physics transfer service <physicsShapeTransfer>` how to clone legacy colliders.
+		* Read more info about the :ref:`Physics Transfer Service <physicsShapeTransfer>` on how to clone legacy colliders.

 .. _pedestrianNavigation: